raptor7197/dots/README.md

 ## Contribushuns

 Feel free to contribute!
-Got a cool alias or better color scheme?
-Send a PR!
+Got a cool alias or better color scheme? shoot a PR!

-Just remember: We dont care about typos here (its a feature not a bug)

 ## License

 Do whatever you want with this.
-MIT License or something idk im not a lawyer.

 ---